 Common side effects: While most people only feel mild side effects while on these drugs, NSAIDs other than celecoxib may cause stomach upset, heartburn, or even an ulcer.
 NSAIDs other than aspirin may raise your chance of having heart disease, heart attacks, or strokes.

 What you can do: For stomach problems, take your medicine after a meal or with an antacid.
 Limit the amount of alcohol you drink.
 If that doesn't help, your doctor can prescribe another drug to lower stomach acid or switch you to celecoxib.

 Serious side effects: If you get severe pain, or black or bloody stool, it could be a sign of bleeding inside your body.
 Hives, rash, dizziness, or blurred vision could mean you're getting a serious allergic reaction to your drug.
 Don't take another dose, and call your doctor.

 What they do: They ease inflammation, swelling, and pain.
-You might take a course of them if you have an RA flare.
+You might take them if you have an RA flare.
 Steroids include:

 Common side effects: You could get high blood pressure, gain weight, or have mood changes and sleep problems.
 Also watch out for nausea or stomach pain, glaucoma or cataracts, and fluid buildup in your legs.
 Other side effects are:

 You're more likely to have side effects on higher doses or if you take steroids for a longer time.